 Self Served: Registration, Search & Scheduling

-For instance, both students and tutors can self-register (create their profile) on the system without any staff intervention saving substantial time and effort.
+For instance, both students and tutors can self-register (create their profile) on the system without any staff intervention, saving substantial time and effort.
 To reduce staff workload demands even more, tutors have to submit proof of qualifications (e.g. transcript and tutor training certificates) in their profiles to allow staff to easily vet and quickly certify their request to be a tutor.
-Once registered, students can search for tutors and view the tutor’s availability and schedule a session without any UPTN staff intervention.
+Once registered, students can search for tutors, view the tutors' availability, and schedule a session without any UPTN staff intervention.

 Flexible Payment And Subsidy Management

-One of the main complaints UPTN often got from tutors was non-payment of their fees.
+One of the main complaints UPTN often gets from tutors is non-payment of their fees.
 In addition, UPTN staff had to administer and track subsidy payments to the tutors.
 QuadC’s payment system eliminated these challenges as students are now required to have a valid payment method on file before they can book a session; plus, it tracks and manages all payments/subsidies.

 Easy Administration, Convenient, Safe, & Unlimited Growth